 BETA Inc. merged into UCP of Central Florida.
 UCP continues to offers many of the same programs to support teen moms and their babies at the same location now called the UCP Downtown/BETA Campus (4680 Lake Underhill Road, Orlando).

 BETA Alternative Middle/High School

 The BETA Alternative School program is the educational component of the partnership between UCP of Central Florida, Inc. and Orange County Public Schools (OCPS).
-The BETA school program is open to pregnant teens and young mothers and serving up to 100 students, ages twelve to nineteen.
-OCPS provides a full academic curriculum while UCP of Central Florida, Inc., provides parenting support and counseling to students enrolled in the program.
-The BETA School offers the traditional school curriculum with specific electives such to address Child Development, Parenting, Nutrition, and Family Living.
+The BETA school program is open to pregnant teens and young mothers and serves up to 100 students, ages 12 to 19.
+OCPS provides a full academic curriculum while UCP of Central Florida provides parenting support and counseling to students enrolled in the program.
+The BETA School offers the traditional school curriculum with specific electives that address child development, parenting, nutrition and family living.

-BETA offers OCPS school bus transportation for students and their babies.
+UCP’s BETA Teen Parent Connection Program offers OCPS school bus transportation for students and their babies.
 Students can apply through coordination with their guidance counselor.

 The Middle/High School can be contacted directly: 407-374-2630 and the fax line is 407-374-2630.